0day-ci/linux/Documentation/cdrom/cdrom-standard.rst

 	specifies the slot for which the information is given.
 The special value *CDSL_CURRENT* requests that information about the currently selected slot be returned.
+`CDROM_TIMED_MEDIA_CHANGE`
+	Checks whether the disc has been changed since a user supplied time and returns the time of the last disc change.

+	*arg* is a pointer to a *cdrom_timed_media_change_info* struct.
+	*arg->last_media_change* may be set by calling code to signal the timestamp of the last known media change (by the caller).
+	Upon successful return, this ioctl call will set *arg->last_media_change* to the latest media change timestamp known by the kernel/driver and set *arg->has_changed* to 1 if that timestamp is more recent than the timestamp set by the caller.
 `CDROM_DRIVE_STATUS`
 	Returns the status of the drive by a call to *drive_status()*.
 Return values are defined in cdrom_drive_status_.